snimu/guarantees/README.md

 Few things are more useful in programming than the ability to constrain a program's possible behaviors and communicate those constraints clearly in code.
-Statically typed languages do this with types, scope modifiers, and lifetime modifiers, among others.
+Statically typed languages do this with types, scope modifiers, and lifetime modifiers, among others (`int`, `static`, `private`, `const`, etc.).
 These are static constraints&mdash;or static guarantees&mdash;in that they are evaluated statically, before runtime.

-Oftentimes, a program also has dynamic guarantees, evaluated during runtime.
-A function dealing with division, for example, has to deal with the special case of denominator of zero.
+Oftentimes, a program also has dynamic guarantees, evaluated during runtime&mdash;assertions, for example.
+A function dealing with division, for example, has to deal with the special case of division by zero.

 `pyguarantees.functional_guarantees`, abbreviated with `fg` from here on out, enables both types of guarantees to be defined in Python where they should happen: function (or method) signatures.
 This is where statically typed